 Rockwell Kent to his wife Frances, March 1926.

-In his paintings, Pablo Picasso managed to work in many different genres - Cubism, Surrealism, Neoclassiсism and more.
-Aalso many of his works were inspired by a charming, seventeen-year-old, blonde, named Marie-Thérèse Walter.
+In his paintings, Pablo Picasso managed to work in many different genres: Cubism, Surrealism and more.
+Also many of his works were inspired by a charming, 17-year-old, blonde, named Marie-Thérèse Walter.
 He met her in 1927 and she became the mistress, model, and muse of this great master.
 At the time Picasso was married to Russian ballerina, Olga Khokhlova, and their son Paulo was 5 years old.
-This, as well as the fact that Mademoiselle Walter was a minor, forced Picasso to keep their romance a secret.
-However, the presence of this young woman was obvious in his work.
+This, as well as the fact that Mademoiselle Walter was legally a minor, forced Picasso to keep their romance a secret.
+However, the presence of this woman was obvious in his work.

 I see you before my lovely landscape, TM,